Welcome to Semarchy.

 The Semarchy xDM architecture includes the following components:

-In this tutorial, you will use a Docker Compose file that creates a container that runs Semarchy xDM and a PostgreSQL database:
+In this tutorial, you will use a Docker Compose file to generate a container that will run Semarchy xDM and a PostgreSQL database.

-The Semarchy xDM Docker image is using an official tomcat base image composed of the latest:
+Semarchy xDM images are using an official Tomcat base image composed of:

-In the next step, you will start by installing Docker if you have not done so already.
+Next, you will install Docker if you have not done so already.

 Follow the instructions provided on the Docker website to download and install Docker depending on your operating system: